Lynfs/Lynfs.github.io/_posts/2020-06-11-Logistic-Regression-with-a-Neural-Network.markdown

 # Logistic Regression with a Neural Network mindset

+**Note**: Some math parts are in lateX syntax, you can run in online to get a nice view of formulas (for some reason, markdown isn't running it)

 **You will learn to:**
 - Build the general architecture of a learning algorithm, including:
     - Initializing parameters